+1. Proceedings in the first instance are led by the dean.

+- 2. Proceedings on a student's application start on the date of delivery of the application to the dean. - 3.
+Proceedings by virtue of office are started:

+a) on the date of issuing the decision in cases of interruption of study under 68 (1) (c) of the Higher Education Act; or

+3 S. 64 (1)(c) of the Administrative Procedure Code.

+Act No. 500/2004 Sb., Administrative Procedure Code, as amended.

-- 1. Proceedings in the first instance are led by the dean. - 2.
-Proceedings on a student's application start on the date (4) of delivery of the application to the dean. - 3.
-Proceedings by virtue of office are started: - a. on the date of issuing the decision in cases of interruption of study under 68 (1)(c) of the Higher Education Act (5); or - b. on the date of making a summons to comment on the documents supporting the decision in cases of failure to fulfil the requirements of the programme of study under section 68 (1)(g) together with section 56 (1)(b) of the Higher Education Act (6); starting such proceedings is the reason for the suspension of proceedings on a student's application when the final decision has not yet been issued (7). - 4.
-The student provides in his application: - a. his first name and surname, or other names and maiden surname, date of birth, and permanent address or a delivery address if different from the address under section 63 (3) (b) of the Higher Education Act to which the mail is to be delivered if it is impossible to deliver via electronic information system (8); - b. the subject matter of the application; - c. his requirement; and - d. his signature (9). - 5.
-Should the application lack any formal elements or contain other mistakes, the dean will either assist the student in removing the mistakes, or call on him to remove them and will provide for a reasonable time limit therefor (10).
+Sentence one of s.
+68 (3) of the Higher Education Act.

+b) on the date of issuing the notice to comment on the documents supporting the decision in cases of failure to fulfil the requirements of the programme of study under section 68 (1) (g) together with section 56 (1) (b) of the Higher Education $Act;^{6}$ starting such proceedings is the reason for the suspension of proceedings on a student's application when the final decision has not yet been issued.

+4. The student provides in his application:

+a) his first name and surname, or other names and maiden surname, date of birth, and permanent address or a delivery address if different from the address under section 63 (3) (b) of the Higher Education Act to which the mail is to be delivered if it is impossible to deliver via electronic information system;

+b) the subject matter of the application;

+c) his requirement; and

+d) his signature.9

+5. Should the application lack any formal elements or contain other mistakes, the dean will either assist the student in removing the mistakes, or call on him to remove them and will provide for a reasonable time limit therefor.

-- 6. If the dean finds that a situation justifying the discontinuation of proceedings has occurred, he will immediately discontinue the proceedings by a resolution (11). - 7.
-The dean's decision is made in writing; it contains a statement part, reasoning, and the notice of the right to appeal (12). - 8.
-The statement part may contain one or more statements or subsidiary provisions; the statements provide the resolution of the subject matter of the proceedings, legal provisions governing the decision, including the internal regulations of the University or faculty, identification of the student under (4) (a), and identification of the study which is the subject matter of the proceedings (13). - 9.
-The reasoning provides the rationale or grounds for the decision, supporting documentation, and the dean's considerations when evaluating those grounds and interpreting legal regulations and internal University and faculty regulations, and information on how the dean dealt with the proposals and objections of the student and his comments on the supporting documents (14). - 10.
-The notice states whether it is possible to appeal the decision, and if so, what the time limit is for filing such appeal and when the time period starts to run; that such appeal is filed with the dean; and that it is decided by the Rector (15). - 11.
-A decision issued in writing is stamped with the official stamp and signed by a person in authority (16). - 12.
+6. If the dean finds that a situation justifying the discontinuation of proceedings has occurred, he will immediately discontinue the proceedings by a resolution.

+7. The dean's decision is made in writing; it contains a statement part, reasoning, and the notice of the right to appeal.

+8. The statement part may contain one or more statements or subsidiary provisions; the statements provide the resolution of the subject matter of the proceedings, legal provisions governing the decision, including the internal regulations of the University or faculty, identification of the student under (4) (a), and identification of the study which is the subject matter of the proceedings.

+9. The reasoning provides the rationale or grounds for the decision, supporting documentation, and the dean's considerations when evaluating those grounds and interpreting legal regulations and internal University and faculty regulations, and information on how the dean dealt with the proposals and objections of the student and his comments on the supporting documents.

+10. The notice states whether it is possible to appeal the decision, and if so, what the time limit is for filing such appeal and when the time period starts to run; that such appeal is filed with the dean; and that it is decided by the Rector.

+11. A decision issued in writing is stamped with the official stamp and signed by a person in authority.
 The dean's decision comes into legal force when the period for filing an appeal expired to no effect, or once the student waived his right to appeal, as well as in cases stated in Article 15 (19) and (20).